kubeovn/docs/docs/advance/ovn-eip-fip-snat.en.md

 ## 2. ovn-eip

-This feature is basically the same as iptables-eip design and usage, ovn-eip currently has four types
+This function is designed and used in the same way as iptables-eip, ovn-eip currently has three types

+- nat: indicates ovn dnat, fip, and snat.
+These nat types are recorded in status
-- lrp: Resources for vpc and public network connection
+- lrp: indicates the resource used to connect a vpc to the public network
-- fip: For ovn nat dnat_and_snat resources
-- snat: For snat, supporting one-to-one to pod, and one-to-one throughout the subnet cidr
-- node-ext-gw: For ovn bfd-based ecmp routing scenarios
+- node-ext-gw: applies to ovn BFD-based ecmp static route scenario

 ``` bash
 ---